VardanMelik/bixrp-old/src/bixd/app/paths/README.md

   * finding paths (exactly "path finding")
   * filtering by liquidity.
     * take a selection of paths that should satisfy the transaction's conditions.
-    * This routine is called RippleCalc::rippleCalc.
+    * This routine is called BixdCalc::bixdCalc.

 2. Build a payment transaction containing the path set.
   * a path set is a group of paths that a transaction is supposed to use for liquidity